jjss16/Customer-Affinity-for-Loan/README.md

 y - has the client subscribed a term deposit? (binary: 'yes', 'no')
 <br>
 <br>
-### Modelos:
+### Models:
-Se definió entrenar 7 modelos distintos para la predicción de la variable binaria target (y_yes: indica si una persona realizará un depósito a plazo o no).
+It was defined to train 7 different models for the prediction of the binary target variable (y_yes: indicates whether a person will make a term deposit or not).
 <br>
 <br>
-### Entrenamiento del Modelo:
+### Model Training:
-Para el entrenamiento del modelo usamos el método Stratified K Fold y la librería Optuna para encontrar los mejores hiperparámetros.
+For the training of the model we use Stratified K Fold method and Optuna library to find the best hyperparameters.
 <br>
 <br>
 ### Metricas: